MTawhid7/try-on-xr/README.md

 ## 🚀 Key Features

+* **Garment Grading:** Automatic scaling of the garment geometry to support standard sizes (XXS to XXL).
+The system uses a "Top-Down, Center-Out" pivot strategy to ensure the collar remains correctly positioned on the neck regardless of size.
 * **Advanced Aerodynamics:** Triangle-based Lift and Drag forces simulate air resistance relative to the surface angle, creating realistic flutter and sway during movement.
 * **Coulomb Friction:** A physically based friction model distinguishes between **Static Friction** (sticking) and **Kinetic Friction** (sliding), allowing garments to grip the body naturally without artificial constraints.
 * **Asymmetric Proxy Bias:** A "Virtual Foam" layer (Soft Offset) dampens geometric noise from the low-poly collider, preventing lateral drift and creating a stable, heavy drape.